Indigenous Australians looking for work, studying or training

 You can find a provider to see if you’re eligible on the jobactive website.

-You can also read more about Transition to Work on the Department of Jobs and Small Business website.
+You can also read more about Transition to Work on the Department of Employment, Skills, Small and Family Business website.

 Students and Australian apprentices

 You may be able to get a payment if you’re studying or training.